-Our programs for youth and adults are experiential, using working tree farms and other managed forests in Lane and Linn counties.
+Our programs for youth and adults are experiential, using working tree farms and other managed forests in our region.
 We seek to connect people to Oregon’s forests, and instill an appreciation and understanding of forest management.

 - FTF values promoting awareness about the region’s forests through experiential and field-based learning opportunities for youth and adults.

 - FTF values working forests as an important influence in the region’s past, present and future.

 - FTF values sustainable forest practices, simultaneously meeting economic and community needs, while protecting the health and biodiversity of the forest ecosystem.